-Find more fun things to do in our guide: March Events in Northern Virginia: Festivals and Fun Near DC.
+Find more festivals and fun in our guide to March Events in Northern Virginia.

 Celebrate with Local Pie from Tasty Northern Virginia Bakeries

-There are plenty of local bakeries and restaurants where you can buy tasty pie of the sweet, savory, or pizza variety.
-Here are a few of the options we’ve checked out, some with special Pi Day pricing.
+Visit these Northern Virginia bakeries and restaurants for tasty pie of the sweet, savory, or pizza variety.
+These are some of best NoVA pie shops and some offer special Pi Day offers and deals.

 Mom's Apple Pie, Leesburg, Round Hill, and Occoquan